d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 ## Summary

 * In many cases training and test set do not come from the same distribution.
 This is called covariate shift.
-* Covariate shift can be detected and corrected if the shift isn't too severe.
+* Covariate shift can be detected and corrected if the shift is not too severe.
 Failure to do so leads to nasty surprises at test time.
 * In some cases the environment *remembers* what we did and will respond in unexpected ways.
 We need to account for that when building models.

 ## Exercises